 "Unfunded" departmental capital needs are just as essential as "funded" departmental capital programs and so it is important for departments to identify those "unfunded" needs and develop an appropriate cost estimate.
-There may not be enough money to fund every capital program on your departmental wish list and as such those "unfunded" programs should be moved to your "unfunded" capital programs list which is shown in your departmental narrative in both the proposed and adopted budget books.
+There may not be enough funding available for every capital program on your departmental wish list and as such those "unfunded" programs should be moved to your "unfunded" capital programs list which is reflected in your departmental narrative in both the proposed and adopted budget books.